-AH: I think a lot of us, like, subconsciously look for a partner that’s a little bit like our, you know, parents.
+AH: I think a lot of us subconsciously look for a partner that’s a little bit like our parents.

 BG: Most of us. [laughs]

 AH: Yeah, I mean I know I do.
-So I was curious about… You’ve got so many great pictures and I’m sure there’s a million great stories behind them but I was looking at that, uh, the Led Zeppelin picture in front of the plane?
+So I was curious about… You’ve got so many great pictures and I’m sure there’s a million great stories behind them but I was looking at the Led Zeppelin picture in front of the plane…

-AH: Were you actually, did you ever get on that plane with them?
+AH: Did you ever get on that plane with them?

 BG: Yeah, I got on that plane that day.